MJoergen/nexys4ddr/dyoc/ep3/README.md

 how to make use of these?
 Well, again, the synthesis tool recognizes certain language templates.

-This language template is used in lines 46-62 in mem/mem.vhd.
+This language template can be seen in lines 46-62 in mem/mem.vhd.
+Provided the dimensions (sizes of address and data bus) meet certain requirements, the synthesis tool will make use of Block RAM instead of ordinary general purpose logic gates and registers.

 Notice the initialization of the memory contents in lines 25-39.
 In a later episode we'll learn how to initialize the memory from a separate file.

 ## Expanding VGA output
 This is surprisingly easy.
 The number of bits has been changed in line 9 of vga/vga.vhd as well as line 11, lines 76-77, and line 107 of vga/digits.vhd.
 Furthermore, the position of the array on screen, given in line 30 of vga/digits.vhd, has been moved slightly.
+And that is it!

+It is somewhat cumbersome reading the output on the screen, because there is no separation between the address bus and the data bus.
+This will be fixed in a later episode.

 ## Timer
 Currently, the entire design runs at the same clock frequency as the VGA, i.e.
 25 MHz.
-This means, that it is not possible to follow visually what is happening.
+At this speed it is not possible to follow visually what is happening.
 Therefore, we need to control the speed of the design.
-Not by slowing down the clock, but instead by having an extrea control signal that is asserted only once every second, or so.
+Not by slowing down the clock, but instead by having an extra control signal that is asserted only once every second, or so.

-Later on, we will indeed need a wait signal for the CPU, so we introduce it here in lines 57-68 of comp.vhd.
+Since we later on will need a wait signal for the CPU, we decide introduce it here in lines 57-68 of comp.vhd.
 This is basically a 25-bit counter, which wraps around after 2^25 clock cycles, i.e. a little over one second.
 To control the speed, the counter increment is controlled by the slide switches, so the increment can be any value from 0 to 255.
+In this way, we can completely halt the execution as well as speed up the execution to roughly 200 Hz.

 ## Learnings:
 Using GENERICS to parametrize an entity (similar to templates in C++).